minderai/masil-playground/hackernoon.md

 MASIL is a foundational element in the evolving landscape of AI development.
 It's a 'frontier standard' that addresses the need for structure and predictability in AI workflows.

+I wanted an acronym that wouldn't be already in use or lead to confusion, MASIL is unique except for "Masil is an innovative hair care brand that has quickly gained popularity in the Korean beauty world."
+So, MASIL is beautiful.
+Also I hope to release Open Source AI applications under by MinderAI.org brand.

+Adoption of the MASIL standard by large language models would be a huge step forward for AI development.
+Imagine if developers didn't have to explain MASIL every time, since it would be baked in.Let's make it happen!

 ## Call to Action

 MASIL is an evolving standard, and I welcome your feedback!
 Check out the pre-release, experiment with it, and share your thoughts.
 Let's shape the future of AI development together!

-**P.S.** Adoption of the MASIL standard by large language models would be a huge step forward for AI development.
-Let's make it happen!

 ## Disclaimer